glennmusa/mock-spacestation/README.md

 - A second serverless function hosted in Azure Functions retrieves the VCF records, using the determined location of each mutation to query the dbSNP database hosted by the National Institute of Health—as needed to determine the clinical significance of the mutation—and writes that information to a JSON file in Blob Storage.

 - Power BI retrieves the data containing clinical significance of the mutated genes from Blob Storage and displays it in an easily explorable format.

+## Using our development environment

+Whether you're on Windows or Linux or otherwise, it's pretty handy to use a [container described in the repository](./devcontainer/Dockerfile) as your development environment.

+Our environment comes with all the tools we used to author this repo so it's where we can best ensure compatibility (plus, we just think it's pretty cool to have our developer machines ready to go with all the tools we need in seconds).

+It's really easy to get started with GitHub Codespaces and/or Visual Studio Code.

+### GitHub Codespaces

+- _how to open this with GitHub Codespaces_

+### Visual Studio Code Remote - Containers

+- _how to open this with Visual Studio Code Remote - Containers extension_